December 20, 2022

 High humidity can even trigger allergic reactions, contribute to ongoing allergies, and dust mite problems.
 High humidity makes it easier for molds to reproduce, and they can appear virtually anywhere, damaging whatever they grow upon.
 Mold spores pose a threat for allergy and asthma sufferers.
 Dust mites will thrive when the humidity is high.
 Present in almost every home, these tiny pests are yet another nuisance for people with allergies and asthma.

 Investigate.
 If you suspect that the air in your home is too dry or too moist, the first thing to do is verify the facts.
-You can go to weather.com Indoor Humidity Meter and this will help you determine what is happening with the water vapor inside your home.
 You can invest in a small, inexpensive and easy-to-use instrument called a hygrometer (sometimes referred to as a humidity sensor or relative humidity indicator.)
 This can measure the humidity level in your house and confirm if you have too much or too little.
-You can also call a Coolray Professional to test, assess and remediate your indoor air quality problems.
+You can also call a Coolray Indoor Air Quality Professional to test, assess and remediate your indoor air quality problems.
 A host of tools are at your disposal to fix the problem so that you can enjoy your home safely and comfortably.

-Coolray has been serving Atlanta, Georgia area customers since 1966 and can help with all of your indoor comfort issues.
+Coolray has been providing expert heating & cooling and indoor air quality service since 1966 and can help with all of your indoor comfort issues.
+We have locations in metro Atlanta, Birmingham and Nashville.

 *A humidifier/dehumidifier built into your heating and cooling system is the best long-term solution.
 The water supply is constant and it can be controlled by a humidistat mounted on your wall, properly regulating the humidity in your home.
 With the right amount of humidity, you’ll find that you can be comfortable at a lower thermostat setting.
 And that will increase your comfort as well as save you money on your energy bills.